sunfish-prj/Service-Ledger/server/hyperledger-fabric/chaincode/governance/README.md

-Desription of the function invocation in the chaincode
+Description of the function invocation in the chaincode